ashleychontos/pySYD/docs/usage/intro.rst

-To give you a glimpse into the insanely large amount of available options, open up a terminal window and enter the help command for the main pipeline execution (`run` aka :mod:`pysyd.pipeline.run`), since this mode inherits all command-line parsers. **BTW** visit :ref:`this page <library-pipeline-modes>` for more information on which parsers a given pipeline mode inherits.
+To give you a glimpse into the insanely large amount of available options, open up a terminal window and enter the help command for the main pipeline execution (`run` aka :mod:`pysyd.pipeline.run`), since this mode inherits all command-line parsers.

 .. code-block::